ovh/docs/pages/public_cloud/compute/00-essential-info-to-get-started-on-public-cloud/guide.en-gb.md

 #### Billing

 > [!primary]
-> For Virtual Machine instance specifically, the billing meter starts when an instance reaches the `ACTIVE` status (displayed as `Activated` in OVHcloud control).
-In other words, the time the instance is in `BUILD` status is not billed.
+> For Virtual Machine instances specifically, the billing meter starts when an instance reaches the `ACTIVE` status (displayed as `Activated` in the OVHcloud Control Panel).
+In other words, the period of time during which the instance is in `BUILD` status is not billed.

 Since your payment method has been saved, it will be used to debit the amount calculated for your [billing at the end of the month](/pages/public_cloud/compute/analyze_billing).
 This calculation is based on the usage time of each resource, depending on the price of the resources.